Strands & Strand Advisors

 Supporting Partner:

-Currently, Jeannie is assistant executive director for North Dakota Assistive, a non-profit which houses the state’s Assistive Technology Act program and many other assistive technology-related programs.
-Her work with ND Assistive, since 2000, has focused on changing systems and policies, educating, presenting, collaborating, advocating, and helping people with disabilities find life-changing assistive technology (AT) solutions to help them live, learn, work, and play.
-For the last eight years, she has also been the program director for the ND AT Act Program.
+From 2000 to 2025, she worked for North Dakota Assistive, a non-profit which houses the state’s Assistive Technology Act program and many other assistive technology-related programs.
+Her work as an AT Consultant, AT Act Program Director, and Assistant Executive Director focused on changing systems and policies, educating, presenting, collaborating, advocating, and helping people with disabilities find life-changing assistive technology (AT) solutions to help them live, learn, work, and play.

 Laura Rice Aging & AT